data-gymnasia/courses/content/python-programming/content.md

 ---

 **Binder**.
 You can also run Python code in the cloud on the Binder website.
 To launch with a set of packages tailored to this course, [click here](https://mybinder.org/v2/gh/sswatson/simple-python-stack/master).
+Then select *New* (top right corner and *Python 3*).

 _{button.next-step} Continue_